 In West Dunbartonshire we have four stages of Staged Intervention.
-Children may move back and forward between the stages their needs change over time.
+Children may move between the stages as appropriate.
 Parents can ask at anytime if their child has additional support needs and can be expected to be involved at all stages of the Staged Intervention process.

 - the class teacher or key worker (Early Years) sees that they need to make some changes to the normal routine or give some extra attention so that the child can get the best out of the work of the group or class; - the changes/support will be monitored.
-If they work well the child can be removed from stage one.
-If further help is needed the class teacher will request additional advice/support, and - parents will be kept involved through parents evenings and report cards.
+If they work well the child can be removed from Stage 1.
+If further help is needed the child can be moved on to Stage 2, and - parents will be kept involved through parents evenings and report cards.